jafaryor/knowledge-base/teminalogy.md

 * __Mocks__

     Mocks are objects that register calls they receive.
 In test assertion, we can verify on Mocks that all expected actions were performed.
 Such as: a functionality that calls e-mail sending service.

+* __CAPEX__ - Capital expenditures are major investments over assets that are held for a long time.

+* __OPEX__ - Operational Expenditures are day-to-day expenses that keep the company running.

+* __Serialization__ - is the process of translating data into a format that can be transmitted or stored elsewhere.
+Later, reconstruction or deserialization of the data should be possible.

+* __Cold storages__ - are low-cost storages where archived data is kept.
+It is done to save money on storage charges and to migrate data that isn’t used frequently.